 An individual who has a suspected personality disorder like SPD should typically be evaluated in person by a qualified clinician.
 If that provider recommends therapy to help the person manage symptoms of diagnosed SPD, such as anger issues or substance use problems, they may choose to pursue it in person or online depending on their unique situation.
 Research suggests that in person and virtual therapy can offer similar benefits in many cases; a licensed provider can impart whether they believe a particular individual may benefit from one format over the other.
 That said, the accessibility of online therapy can be useful for those who may have difficulty traveling to and from appointments.

-Finally, in-person or online therapy may also be helpful for family or friends of a person who has a disorder like SPD, since coping with their often difficult behaviors can be challenging.
+Finally, in-person or online therapy may also be helpful for family or friends of a person who has a disorder like SPD, since coping with their often difficult personality traits and behaviors can be challenging.
 A therapist can provide support in cases like these.
 If you’re interested in pursuing online therapy, a platform like BetterHelp is one option.
 You can fill out a brief questionnaire and get matched with a licensed therapist who you can speak to via phone, video call, and/or online chat to address the challenges you may be facing.

 How do I know if I'm a sociopath?